ehsonyasonya/10-days-of-git-and-github/readme.md

 If you prefer watching the tutorial, click this [link](https://www.youtube.com/watch?v=9cCApTLb_Io&list=PLbvhRHYrmshSCAHZbibqh_px_LxnU54dk)

+In order to get a certificate, you have to enroll to [DevOsome](https://www.devosome.com/) which is an interactive and engaging online educational platform.

 ### Current working directory

 Checking the working directory using the command _pwd_.